MuriithiMark/svelte-clerk-auth/README.md

 Project is safe to use.

-Raise any issues here on github and support its documentation and any other necessary improvements.
+Raise any issues [here](https://github.com/MuriithiMark/svelte-clerk-auth/issues) and support this project's documentation and any other necessary improvements.

 Care should be taken to only use SignedIn component where needed, since clerk-js is fully client side.